-If you’ve broken your we can help.
-If you want to try and get the out yourself here are some ideas:
+If you’ve broken your key inside a lock we can help.
+If you want to try and get the key out yourself here are some ideas:

-- If there doesn’t seem to be anything sticking out, try using a thin wire or piece of metal along the teeth of theto move it.
+- If there doesn’t seem to be anything sticking out, try using a thin wire or piece of metal along the teeth of the key to move it.
 Using a pair of sewing needles or tweezers try pulling it out.

-• If this is aor a with you may be able to disassemble it and push the out from the back using a sharp instrument.
+- If this is a rim lock or a lock with euro cylinder you may be able to disassemble it and push the key out from the back using a sharp instrument.

-- If this is a padlock or, give the lubricant time to soak in, then slam the against a hard surface to see if you can knock the out.
+- If this is a padlock or bicycle lock, give the lubricant time to soak in, then slam the lock against a hard surface to see if you can knock the key out.

-Remember you should only try these methods if it is youror when you have a permission to unlock it from the owner.
+Remember you should only try these methods if it is your lock or when you have a permission to unlock it from the owner.

-Broken Key in, Bike Locks, D Locks and U Locks:
+Broken Key in Padlocks, Bike Locks, D Locks and U Locks:

-• Using an angle grinder it will only take seconds to get through it.
-For really solidyou may need to make two cuts.
+- Using an angle grinder it will only take seconds to get through it.
+For really solid locks you may need to make two cuts.
 If you have a friend with power tools you may want to enlist their help, otherwise you can try renting a power tool from your local hardware store.
-A vice will be needed to hold the in place, and take care not to damage your bike in the process.
+A vice will be needed to hold the lock in place, and take care not to damage your bike in the process.

-- If this is the type ofthat closes without a , you can probably defeat it using a shim.
+- If this is the type of lock that closes without a key, you can probably defeat it using a shim.
 For a U Lock you’ll need to first cut the rubber off the locking end.
-Using a soda can you can cut a broad strip of aluminum then wrap it around the U and try sliding it into the .
+Using a soda can you can cut a broad strip of aluminum then wrap it around the U and try sliding it into the lock.

-- If you are able to maneuver a car jack inside yourwithout damaging your bike, you can try spreading the open.
+- If you are able to maneuver a car jack inside your lock without damaging your bike, you can try spreading the lock open.
 Most U Locks lock on just one side as the other side is an L Joint.
 If you can spread it wide enough the L might release, otherwise it could just break open the U. But be careful not to damage your bike in the process.

 Things you should have for doing it yourself

-A valid ID like your driver’s license or passport in case law enforcement spots you trying to break this and begins to question you
+A valid ID like your driver’s license or passport in case law enforcement spots you trying to break this lock and begins to question you

 Disclaimer: Some of these tactics have proven to be more successful then others.
 We can’t guarantee these methods will work nor take any responsibility for damages caused by trying them.
 If you’re not confident you can do it yourself it’s always recommended that you call a professional locksmith.